Treblesteph/oh-data-source-template/README.md

 This template is a [Django](https://www.djangoproject.com/)/[Celery](http://www.celeryproject.org/) app that enables an Open Humans member to add dummy data to an Open Humans project.
 The user arrives on the landing page (`index.html`), and clicks a button which takes them to Open Humans where they can log in (and create an account if necessary).
 Once logged in to the Open Humans site, the user clicks another button to authorize this app to add data to their Open Humans account, then they return to this app (to `complete.html`) which notifies them that their data has been added and provides a link to the project summary page in Open Humans.

+So let's get that demo working on your machine, and you should be able to complete those steps as a user by running the app locally, before moving on to edit the code for your data source.

 *** screenshots of steps

 *** detail here about how all this works (eg. code workflow?) or actually better after setting up?

+## Cloning this template

+In your terminal, navigate to the folder in which you want to store this repo, and enter the command `git clone git@github.com:OpenHumans/oh-data-source-template.git`.
+This should create a new folder named `oh-data-source-template` which contains all the code to create the working demo.

 ## Setting up local environment